JoomlaLondon/jugl-linuxdockingonwindows/README.md

 #### Install your Linux distribution of choice

-Open the Microsoft Store and select your favorite Linux distribution.
+With our Linux kernel now availabl we can grab our distrubution to run on it.
+We'll get this from the Microsoft Store.
+Search for the Store and find and select your favorite Linux distribution.

 Some of the popular one’s are below: